-Four Paws is also a member of the Asia Canine Protection Alliance (ACPA) an alliance of international animal welfare organisations, which focuses on combating the dog meat trade in Vietnam.
-ACPA works on various initiatives to document the dog meat trade, including working with government towards an end of the trade.
+FOUR PAWS is also a member of the Asia Canine Protection Alliance (ACPA) an alliance of international animal welfare organisations, which focuses on combating the dog meat trade in Vietnam.
+ACPA works on various initiatives to document the dog meat trade, including working with the government towards an end of the trade.

 Although dog meat is only consumed by a minority of Indonesians – estimated at less than 7% nationwide and < 1% in Jakarta – and only a tiny fraction of society is reliant on it as a primary source of income, the trade threatens the health and safety of the entire nation.
 If Indonesia is to achieve its goal to eliminate rabies by 2020, urgent action is required by the government and all sectors of society.

 FOUR PAWS’ is a leading member of the Dog Meat Free Indonesia (DMFI) coalition.
-DMFI works on various initiatives to end the dog meat trade in Indonesia, including campaigning , researching and investigating the situation and lobby the Government and local decision-makers for change.
+DMFI works on various initiatives to end the dog meat trade in Indonesia, including campaigning, researching and investigating the situation and lobbying the government and local decision-makers for change.
 In Indonesia, FOUR PAWS is also in the process of signing a partnership agreement with the charity Jakarta Animal Aid Network (JAAN) to support the creation of an online animal welfare education platform.
 This will focus on educating school children on responsible pet ownership, stray animal care and the dangers of the dogs meat trade.
-Four Paws also run a Stray Animal Care (SAC) program in Balikpapan with local group, Pro Natura to neuter stray and community cats and and encourage responsible pet ownership.
+FOUR PAWS also run a Stray Animal Care (SAC) programme in Balikpapan with the local group, Pro Natura to neuter stray and community cats and encourage responsible pet ownership.